-Lake Michigan water levels have continued their seasonal decline this fall, decreasing by about 2 inches from November to December.
-Though Lake Michigan is now about 23 inches below the highest monthly water level recorded for December in 1986, the Lake is still about 12 inches above the long-term average water level.
-Water levels are expected to continue their seasonal decline through the early winter but remain above the long-term average.
+Lake Michigan water levels continued their seasonal decline, decreasing 5 inches from November to December.
+Though Lake Michigan is now about 31 inches below the highest monthly water level recorded for December 1986, the Lake is still about 4 inches above the long-term average water level for the month.
+Water levels are expected to continue to decline throughout the next month.

 Watch the USACE’s “On the Level” Youtube channel for monthly updates and information about the Great Lakes’ water levels and forecasts from Detroit District Hydraulics and Hydrology experts.

 Here are five things to know about water levels on Lake Michigan for December 2022.

 What are the current water levels on Lake Michigan?

 The water level of Lake Michigan as of December 9, 2022, was at an elevation of 578.97 feet above sea level (from the International Great Lakes Datum).
 To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary).

 |5 inches lower